Flutter localization and internationalization i18n with examples

 }

-Please note that the placeholder’s name must stay the same, whereas the translation text can be modified as needed.
+The placeholder name must remain the same, but the translation text can be modified as needed.

-Next, open the app/pages/my_home_page.dart file and provide a new text widget:
+Next, open app/pages/my_home_page.dart and add a new text widget:

 class _MyHomePageState extends State<MyHomePage> {